 The rpart function can also build trees to model categorical response variables.
-Instead of using reduction in residual error as a criterion (or equivalently increase in R^2) it uses the increase in classification accuracy.
+Instead of using reduction in residual error as a criterion (or equivalently increase in \mathbb{R}^2) it uses the increase in classification accuracy.
 Outputs and interpretation are somewhat different from regression trees.

-TASK 43 : Build a classification tree to model flooding frequency class based on the normalized distance to river and elevation above sea level.
+TASK 47: Build a classification tree to model flooding frequency class based on the normalized distance to river, elevation above sea level, and soil type.
+To build (a possibly overfit) tree, use a complexity parameter of 1% minimum improvement.